-We are pleased to offer two Supplemental/Advanced Practicum Traineeships at the University of San Francisco Counseling and Psychological Services (CAPS) for the 2020–2021 training year.
+We are pleased to offer two Supplemental/Advanced Practicum Traineeships at the University of San Francisco Counseling & Psychological Services (CAPS) for the 2021–2022 training year.
 The Advanced Practicum Trainee has the opportunity to enhance their skills in brief integrative therapy, single session therapy, group therapy, evidence-based skills workshops, substance use assessment and intervention, consultation, psychoeducational outreach, and evidence-based behavioral health interventions.
-Our approach provides the trainee with an exposure to working in a University Counseling Center with a diverse licensed and training staff.
+Our approach provides the trainee with an exposure to working in a university counseling center with a diverse licensed and training staff.

 Advanced Practicum Traineeship